vardenixxxas/vardenixxxas/README.md

 - 👋 Hi, I’m @vardenixxxas
-- 👀 I’m interested in sex
+- 👀 I’m interested in sexy time
 - 🌱 I’m currently learning notjinh
 - 💞️ I
-- 📫 How to reach me: disorder:Snooze#3176
+- 📫 How to reach me: disorder:xxxsnooze

 <!---
 vardenixxxas/vardenixxxas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.